sphinx-contrib/confluencebuilder/doc/roles.rst

     .. warning::

-        Confluence Cloud mentions should always use account identifiers; where Confluence Server mentions should use either usernames or user keys.
-        Attempting to use Confluence Cloud account identifiers when publishing to a Confluence server will most likely result in an "Unsupported Confluence API call" error (500).
+        Confluence Cloud mentions should always use account identifiers; where Confluence Data Center mentions should use either usernames or user keys.
+Attempting to use Confluence Cloud account identifiers when publishing to a Confluence Data Center will most likely result in an "Unsupported Confluence API call" error (500).

     The ``confluence_mention`` role allows a user to build inlined mentions.